Luxury Inca Trail 5 Days to Machu Picchu | TreXperience

 Wet wipes and tissues

-For this luxury experience to Machu Picchu, dressing in layers is the best plan.
-The weather can change fast as you move through different areas, from cold high passes to warmer valleys.
-Wear light, breathable layers that you can easily add or remove as conditions change.
+Dressing in layers is the best plan.
+Weather changes quickly as you move from cold high passes to warmer valleys and cloud forest.
+Choose light, breathable layers that are easy to add or remove.

 High-top hiking boots